tomtseng/adversarial-segmentation/README.md

 | __Perturbation amplified 12.75x__| | ![Perturbation to hide people, amplified](/readme-files/hide-people-perturbation-amplified.png) | ![Perturbation to match a static target segmentation, amplified](/readme-files/static-target-perturbation-amplified.png)

-In the middle column, the perturbation was not as successful as desired---ideally the segmentation would still detect the bicycle while not detecting the person.
-I would guess that this can be improved by fiddling with the loss function or data set more.
+In the middle column, the perturbation was not as successful as desired---ideally the segmentation would still segment the bicycle while not segmenting the person.
+There weren't many recognized objects in the training data, so the perturbation can achieve good loss by making the model fail to segment anything rather than making the model only fail to segment people.
+This can probably be improved by fiddling with the loss function or data set more.

 ## Running